codingphun/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 <details>
 <summary><strong> Expand for detailed instruction </strong></summary><p>

-1. Create a new intent `VerifyIdentity`
+1. Create a new intent `YourIntials_VerifyIdentity`

 1. Create a `pin` slot with a built-in slot type `AMAZON.FOUR_DIGIT_NUMBER` with a prompt `What's your pin code?`